 Things To Do

-But even if supportive friends and family members are ready to welcome you home, you may not yet be feeling secure enough in your sobriety to venture too far from the support system you’ve come to rely on during recovery.
+Even if you are fortunate enough to have a supportive network of friends and family eager for your return, you may still not feel confident enough in your newly attained sobriety to step too far away from the support structure you’ve come to rely on throughout your recovery.

 What Happens in a Recovery House?

-A recovery house, or sober house, is a safe and welcoming place to continue your recovery journey.
+A recovery or sober house is a safe and welcoming place to continue your recovery.
 Receiving treatment is a giant leap toward reclaiming your health, but it is only the first step in a long, happy life free of addiction.
 And a recovery house can help you continue on that journey.

 It is more than just a place to live.
 Services like sober living facilities and outpatient programs provide essential resources for those who have completed treatment but need continued accountability and access to mental health care.

 Living in a recovery house helps you learn how to meet day-to-day obligations.
-In our sober living homes, residents keep a daily schedule that includes daily meditation, participation in accountability meetings, and taking the necessary steps to rebuild their lives.
+In our sober living homes, residents keep a daily schedule that includes meditation, participation in accountability meetings, group therapy, and taking the necessary steps to rebuild their lives.

 If needed, residents can receive assistance with all stages of job searching as well as making arrangements for future housing.
-Sober living homes also provide the resources needed to continue repairing broken relationships with friends and family members.
+Sober-living homes also provide the resources to repair broken relationships with friends and family members.

-Making the transition to a recovery house also shows family members you are serious about your sobriety.
-As you are adjusting to a sober life, your loved ones have the opportunity to adjust to the new sober you.
+Transitioning to a recovery house also shows family members you are serious about your sobriety.
+As you adjust to a sober life, your loved ones can adapt to the new straight you.

 Support may be the greatest gift found in a recovery house.
-Not only do you receive the guidance of staff and mental health professionals, but you also receive the support of peers you may have already come to know and care about during treatment.
+Not only do you receive the guidance of a house manager and mental health professionals, but you also receive the support of peers you may have already come to know and care about during treatment.

 Having a strong network of like-minded peers can make all the difference when it comes time to leave the safety net of sober living and spread your wings again.